Wheel of Fortune (American game show): Toss-ups

-Each game also features five (three prior to 2019) "toss-up" puzzles, in which one random letter is revealed at a time; the first contestant to ring in with the right answer wins cash.
-The first, worth $1,000, determines the order of the pre-game interviews conducted by the host.
-The second, worth $2,000, determines who spins first in round one.
-The third through fifth, collectively "the triple toss-up", take place prior to the fourth round, replacing a third puzzle worth $3,000 prior to 2019.
+Each game also features a series of "toss-up" puzzles, in which one random letter is revealed at a time; the first contestant to ring in with the right answer wins cash.
+Prior to 2019, the show featured three toss-ups (the third of which was worth $3,000) and, from 2019 to 2026, the show featured five toss-ups; the first, worth $1,000, determined the order of the pre-game interviews conducted by the host.
+The second, worth $2,000, determined who spun first in round one.
+The third through fifth, collectively the "triple toss-up", took place prior to the fourth round.
 Three puzzles, each with the same category and a common theme, are played consecutively.
 Solving any awards $2,000, for a total of $6,000, while solving the third also earns the right to start the fourth round.
 Beginning in 2021, an additional $4,000 is awarded for a total of $10,000 if the same contestant solves all three.
 Contestants may ring in only once for each puzzle, and no cash is awarded if all three fail to solve, or if the last letter in the puzzle is revealed; if this occurs, then the contestant closest to the host controls the next portion of the game.
 In addition to the toss-ups, each game has a minimum of four rounds, with more played if time permits.
 Rounds 2 and 3 are started respectively by the next two contestants clockwise from the contestant who began round 1.

+Fortune Frenzy

+Starting with the show's 44th season in 2026, the $1,000 and $2,000 toss-ups are replaced by a single, faster-paced "Fortune Frenzy" round, in which contestants have 30 seconds to solve as many toss-ups as possible in a single category, each worth $1,000; the last person to solve one starts Round 1.
+If the contestant buzzes in and gives an incorrect solution on a puzzle, or if no one buzzes in before the last letter is revealed, a new one is immediately played.
+The contestant interviews occur once Round 1 has been completed.